yonatanbe/git_workshop/exercises/pr.md

 git push --force
 ```

-go back to your PR and see that it's green and ready to be merged! congrats! =)
+go back to your PR and see that it's green again and ready to be merged! congrats! =)